Misano MotoGP Motorcycle Tour

 On the way to Rome we stop to take pictures of Civita di Bagnoregio, an enchanting town, perched as if by magic on a rock of tufo.

-Our last lunch on the road is a picnic.
-Yes, we stop on the shores of Lake Vico surrounded by the Cimini Mountains, to devour panini loaded with local prosciutto and cheese!
+Our last lunch on the road is a picnic on the shores of Lake Vico surrounded by the Cimini Mountains, to devour panini loaded with local prosciutto and cheese!

-Time to say “Goodbye”, shop for any last minute souvenirs, and pack your bags.
-After breakfast, guests will be transferred to the airport.
-Please let us know your flight schedule and arrangements will be made for your car or van.
+Time to say “Arrivederci”!
+Pack your bags and shop for any last minute souvenirs.
+After breakfast, guests will be transferred to the airport per their flight schedule.

 |* Motorcycle Models|